How Do You Become a Registered Nurse?

 - Outpatient medical offices

 Choosing the right facility will depend on your preferred schedule, environment, and specialties that interest you.
-No matter which path you choose, there are a few ways to ensure an easier hiring process.
+No matter your path, there are a few ways to ensure a more straightforward hiring process.

 Here are a few tips every entry-level nurse should consider when job hunting:

 - Have an open schedule – Nursing jobs require long and often irregular hours.
-When searching for an RN position, you’ll want to keep your schedule as open as possible.
-This will increase your chances of being hired and open up a greater number of opportunities within the healthcare field.
+You’ll want to keep your schedule open when searching for an RN position.
+This will increase your chances of being hired and open up more opportunities within the healthcare field.

-- References – It never hurts to bring a list of references to an interview, especially in the nursing field.
-Consider any professors you’ve connected with, superiors from internships, or job shadows during your time in nursing school.
-As an entry-level nurse, proving your qualifications can be difficult, so try to build out your professional network and show employers you’ve got what it takes.
+- References – It never hurts to bring a list of references to an interview, especially in nursing.
+Consider any professors you’ve connected with, superiors from internships, or job shadows during nursing school.
+As an entry-level nurse, proving your qualifications can be complex, so try to build your professional network and show employers you have what it takes.

 Nursing may be the end goal, but how do you arrive where you want to be?
-Keypath can guide you in the right direction when it comes to your nursing career.
+We can guide you in the right direction regarding your nursing career.

 The content published on our blog is reviewed by credentialed healthcare professionals to give you the most up-to-date and professionally accurate information.
 This particular article was professionally reviewed by Colleen Sanders, RN, FNP-BC on April 20, 2021.